Nasdaq ends at record high as investors await stimulus

 Data showed U.S. retail sales fell 1.1% last month from October, as new coronavirus infections and decreasing household income weighed on spending.

-Twitter Inc rose after JPMorgan upgraded the stock to “overweight,” saying it expects the social media company to stage a significant rebound in online advertising following a pandemic-fueled decline.
+Volume on U.S. exchanges was 9.9 billion shares, compared with the 11.4 billion average for the full session over the last 20 trading days.
+Twitter Inc rose 2.3% after JPMorgan upgraded the stock to “overweight,” saying it expects the social media company to stage a significant rebound in online advertising following a pandemic-fueled decline.

-Marijuana producers Aphria Inc and rival Tilray Inc both gained after the two companies agreed to combine their operations and create the largest cannabis producer by sales.
+Marijuana seller Tilray Inc surged over 18% after it and rival Aphria Inc agreed to combine their operations and create the largest cannabis producer by sales.
+Aphria lost 0.9%.

+Declining issues outnumbered advancing ones on the NYSE by a 1.01-to-1 ratio; on Nasdaq, a 1.08-to-1 ratio favored decliners.

+The S&P 500 posted 31 new 52-week highs and no new lows; the Nasdaq Composite recorded 177 new highs and 15 new lows.

 Additional reporting by Ambar Warrick and Shreyashi Sanyal in Bengaluru and Sinead Carew in New York; Editing by Aurora Ellis